hoc081098/kmp-viewmodel/docs/viewmodel-koin-compose.md

 **Koin** is the pragmatic **Kotlin & Kotlin Multiplatform Dependency Injection framework**.
 For more information check out the [Koin documentation](https://insert-koin.io/).

-The `kmp-viewmodel-koin-compose` library provides the integration of `kmp-viewmodel-compose` and `Koin`, helps us to retrieve `ViewModel` in `@Composable` functions from the Koin DI container without manually dependency injection.
+The `kmp-viewmodel-koin-compose` artifact provides the integration of `kmp-viewmodel-compose` and `Koin`, helps us to retrieve `ViewModel` in `@Composable` functions from the Koin DI container without manually dependency injection.